khalid-hussain/shaheen/chap6.md

 clear.
 With the amount of engrossment Bashir Bin Hassan was treating Angela, Abu Dawood was looking at his wife with far more gravity.

-In the midst of all of this, Badr Bin Mughira looked at Rabia a few times.
+In the midst of all of this, Badr bin Mughira looked at Rabia a few times.
 She still stood by Angela's bed in a state of shock.
 More than Angela being injured what impressed her was that despite a surprise attack by the enemy neither Badr's nor Bashir's face displayed any sign of worry or anxiety.
 She